This guide explains how to connect devices to nRF Cloud.

-<sec_tag>is the slot in the modem where the credentials will be stored.
+<sec_tag>is the slot in the modem where credentials are stored.
 The default

 <sec_tag>for nRF Cloud credentials is

 16842753.
-In most cases, this slot already contains the credentials.
-You must delete these to flash new credentials in the steps that follow.
+In most cases, this slot already contains credentials.
+You must delete these to provision new credentials in the steps that follow.
 Otherwise, you may use a different slot.

 To see which slots are currently used, use the

-16842753, you most likely have to delete the existing certificate and private key by sending these AT commands one at a time:
+16842753, delete the existing certificate and private key by first sending the following AT command:

 When you see

 AT%CMNG=1, you see a value only for type 0 (CA certificate).
 This is expected, as you are not provisioning a new CA certificate.